nanos-world/docs/versioned_docs/version-latest/assets-modding/default-asset-pack/default-materials.md

 ## Template Materials

-nanos world provides 3 Material types ready to use with predefined parameters which can be easily accessed with this page methods.
+nanos world provides several built-in template materials which can be easily used and customized with [Paintable](./scripting-reference/classes/base-classes/paintable.mdx) methods.

 :::info